asyncvlsi/actflow/README.md

 * The system should have zlib installed
 * The system should have the macro pre-processing package m4 installed

-The expression optimization library requires [yosys](https://github.com/YosysHQ/yosys) to be installed on your system.
+The expression optimization library uses the [abc](https://people.eecs.berkeley.edu/~alanmi/abc/) logic synthesis and verification library from Berkeley.
-While this does not impact building the flow, logic optimization launches the `yosys` executable and will fail if it cannot find the executable.
+It can also use [yosys](https://github.com/YosysHQ/yosys), if the binary is installed on your system.
 The README provided by yosys has detailed installation instructions.